Agency’s Reservoir of Experience Helps Scottish Water in Hour of Need

 Staff voluntarily gave up family holidays and worked round the clock with on-call colleagues in the field and in call centres.

-Scott Douglas, a founding director of Holyrood Partnership, said: “Scottish Water is one of our longest-standing and most valued clients.
+Scott Douglas, a founding director of Holyrood PR, said: “Scottish Water is one of our longest-standing and most valued clients.
 There was no question that we’d respond to an emergency request to step up to help out with crisis communications support.

 “The reality is that crises never happen at a convenient time and we relish this kind of work.
 With a long-term client it can actually be useful to demonstrate there is no hint of complacency or fading commitment.”